-Adetunji T. Toriola, MD, PhD, MPH, is a Washington University assistant professor of surgery and researcher at Siteman Cancer Center.
+Written by: Adetunji T. Toriola, MD, PhD, MPH, is a Washington University assistant professor of surgery and researcher at Siteman Cancer Center.
 His research focuses on understanding the effects of energy, hormones and inflammation on a person’s risk of developing breast, ovarian, gastrointestinal or other types of cancer.

 Photo Credit: Getty Images